 If a business uses personal information during the normal running of its business, then the UK GDPR is likely to apply.
 Under the UK GDPR, organisations must embed data protection compliance into all of their processing activities.
 This approach is referred to as ‘data protection’ by design and by default and is a key aspect of the UK GDPR’s risk-based approach and emphasis on accountability.

-Fundamentally, companies must implement appropriate technical and organisational measures that will ensure that their use of personal data is compliant with the UK GDPR’s seven ‘processing principles’.
+Fundamentally, companies must implement appropriate technical and organisational measures that will ensure that their use of personal data is compliant with the UK GDPR’s seven ‘processing principles’, this is where using outsourced data protection services can be hugely beneficial.
 These principles oblige organisations that are handling data to do so in a way that protects the rights of individuals.
 The 7 principles organisations must comply with are:

 Not every organisation needs to appoint a DPO.
 Under the UK GDPR, you must appoint a DPO if your organisation: